sarojbelbase/nepstonks/README.md

 ### Used Tools & Technologies

-- sqlite: A database for storing stocks
+- SQLite: A database for storing stocks
-- sqlalchemy: SQL toolkit and object-relational mapper for Python
+- SQLAlchemy: SQL toolkit and object-relational mapper for Python
-- github-actions: CI/CD that makes it easy to automate all your software workflows
+- Github Actions: CI/CD that makes it easy to automate all your software workflows

 ### Environment Variables